w3c/pub-manifest/schema/README.md

 The schema consists of a primary schema file `publication.schema.json` and several component files, each of which encapsulates tests specific to an area of validation.
 These component files are located in the `module` subdirectory.

-Only the primary schema file needs to be specified for validation, as the other component files are automatically imported.
+In some cases, it may be possible to validate without downloading the physical schemas (i.e., if the validator can retrieve the schemas automatically).
+In these cases, only the URL `https://w3c.github.io/pub-manifest/schema/publication.schema.json` needs to be specified.

 ## Validators